Ingestion pipeline reference

 Cloud Observability only parses logs that match the filter.
 Other logs are unaffected by the transformation.

-Fields to promote
+Attributes to promote

-Prefix new fields
+Prefix new attributes

 JSON max depth